rpm-software-management/rpm/CONTRIBUTING.md

 ## Submitting Patches

 Patches should be submitted via GitHub pull requests (PRs) or via `git send-email` to the rpm-maint@lists.rpm.org mailing list.
+Use your real name as the commit author (git `user.name` config option) in a format suitable for the CREDITS file.
+Patches from pseudonyms or anonymous submitters will not be accepted.

 Each PR should be a single atomic change, meaning that it should be merged or rejected as a unit.
 It is okay for a PR to contain multiple commits if later commits are dependent on earlier ones.
 If earlier commits do not depend on later ones, they (should/should not) be submitted separately.

 Pull requests should clearly state if the code is "ready for inclusion" or if further work is needed.
 Proof of concept or request